-Student Conduct & Community Standards (SCCS) is dedicated to raising awareness about specific policies in the Code of Conduct at WSU.
-For September, its focus is on Academic Integrity.
+Student Conduct & Community Standards (SCCS) is wanting to raise awareness regarding certain policies in the Code of Conduct at WSU.
+For the month of October, it is discussing Academic Integrity.

 • Plagiarism